delta6626/365-days-of-code/README.md

 - Day 190 ✅: Fixed type errors and began integrating backend data into the Profile Viewer in PartnerPair
 - Day 191 ✅: Completed backend integration for the Profile Viewer in PartnerPair, added UI enhancements, and made changes to the NavBar
 - Day 192 ✅: Minor updates in PartnerPair - cleaned up types and Cloud Functions, and simplified the UI
+- Day 193 ✅: Built the dashboard with greeting and profile status message, and refactored the status alert to use a global Zustand store in PartnerPair.

 ## 📌 Notes